 Displayed here are just some of the most popular patterns.

-Glass etching, or “French embossing,” is a popular technique developed during the mid-1800s that is still widely used.
-Parrafin wax acts as a ‘resist’ painted onto the surface.
-A decorative pattern is then stensiled or scratched into the wax layer, exposing the glass surface.
-Hydrofluoric acid soon etchedes into the smooth glass surface, creating a frosted and clear decorative design.
+Glass etching or “French embossing,” is a popular technique developed during the mid-1800s that is still widely used.
+Parrafin wax or (later Brunswick Black) would act as a ‘resist’ when painted onto the surface.
+A decorative pattern is then stencilled or scratched into the wax layer, exposing the glass surface.
+Hydrofluoric acid vapour soon etches into the smooth glass surface, creating a frosted and clear decorative design.
 Acids, alkali or physical abrasives can all be employed to achieve a similar effect.

 In the 1920s a mould-etch process was developed, where the design was etched directly from the mould.
 Each cast piece emerged from the mould with the image already etched into the surface of the glass.

 Acid etching can revert to become an almost clear pane when wet, which should be considered if selecting etched glazing for bathrooms or other wet environments.

 Sandblasting will also etch into the smooth polished surface.
 Unique patterns can be sandblasted by using a shaped ‘mask’ or ‘resist’.
 The finely pockmarked surface becomes opaque but is also prone to marking, notably from oily fingertips.
 Modern frosted glasses do not suffer in the same manner.

 This pattern is created by applying hot animal glue to a sandblasted surface of sheet glass.
 As the glue dries, and contracts, it pulls flakes of glass off the surface in a random fashion.
 It has been used since the late 1800s, clear or tinted.
 Using a stencil, many shop signs or decorative patterns were created this way.